pwnwiki/pwnwiki.github.io/presence/windows/index.md

-# Windows CMD Commands
+# Windows Presence Commands

-Command that can be executed from the context of the CMD.exe prompt.
+Command that can be executed from the context of the CMD.exe prompt that help gain insight into the configuration of the target.

-  * [Config Commands](windows_cmd_config.md) - Commands that display information about the configuration of the victim.
+  * [Blind Files](blind.md) - Files to look for on the system.
-  * [Network Commands](windows_cmd_network.md) - Commands used for gathering information about the network settings and connections of a system.
+  * [Config](windows_cmd_config.md) - Commands that display information about the configuration of the victim.
-  * [Remote Acccess Commands](windows_cmd_remote.md) - Commands to remotely administer systems.
+  * [Finding Files](find_files.md) - How to search for files.